samcash15/dog-services/README.md

 ## Features

-- `/addBreed`: Allows users to add a new dog breed to the database.
+- POST `/addBreed`: Allows users to add a new dog breed to the database.
-- `/getBreed/{breed}`: Enables users to retrieve information about a specific dog breed.
+- GET `/getBreed/{breed}`: Enables users to retrieve information about a specific dog breed.
-- `/getAllBreeds`: Returns a List of Breeds to the user to know which breeds are already in the database.
+- GET `/getAllBreeds`: Returns a List of Breeds to the user to know which breeds are already in the database.
-- `/updateBreed/{breed}`: The user can update breed information in the database.
+- PUT `/updateBreed/{breed}`: The user can update breed information in the database.
-- `/deleteBreed/{breed}`: The user can delete a breed from the database.
+- DELETE `/deleteBreed/{breed}`: The user can delete a breed from the database.

 ## Motivation